rssoftwareab/arrigo-support/docs/theme_arrigo.md

 ## Change pictures on login page

-Imagine you want to change the splash images.
-The big image at the right on desktop is called `splash` and the small waves below login form is called `small_splash`.
+Imagine you want to change the images on the login page.
+You can add or modify the left large image, the top centered images and an image at the bottom right.

-Put your new `mySplash.png` and `mySmallSplash.png` in  `images` folder.
+Make sure your images are located in the "images" folder (`Program Files\Arrigo\Arrigo Local\Frontend\images`).
+Normal graphics formats are allowed such as jpg, png, svg.

-Change `theme.json ` in `theme` folder:
+Change `theme.json ` in `theme` folder as follows:

 ```
   "login": {
-    "images": {
+    "layout": {
-      "splash": "mySplash.png",
-      "small_splash": "mySmallSplash.png",
-      "show_small_splash_on_desktop": false
-    }
+      "name": "splash",
+	    "left_splash_image": "/arrigo/images/my_new_left_splash_image.png",
+      "top_center_image": "/arrigo/images/a_logo_or_something_else.png",
+      "bottom_right_image": "/arrigo/images/yet_another_logo_or_image.png"
 ```

-If you want to show the small splash on desktop and big screens, set `show_small_splash_on_desktop` to `true`.

 Save the file.
 Reload Arrigo with `Ctrl+F5` to fetch the new theme settings.